json420/microfiber/doc/couchdb_api.rst

 .. py:currentmodule:: microfiber

 This is a tour of some key aspects of CouchDB REST API, as used from Microfiber.
-This is indented as a quick reference, and as such not all the API is documented here.
+This is intended as a quick reference, and as such not all the API is documented here.
 For that, see the full `CouchDB REST API`_ documentation.

-All the examples assume the following setup:
+All the examples below need the following setup:

 >>> from usercouch.misc import TempCouch
 >>> from microfiber import Database, Server, dumps